Uranium: Characteristics

 Uranium is a silvery white, weakly radioactive metal.
 It has a Mohs hardness of 6, sufficient to scratch glass and roughly equal to that of titanium, rhodium, manganese and niobium.
 It is malleable, ductile, slightly paramagnetic, strongly electropositive and a poor electrical conductor.
 Uranium metal has a very high density of 19.1 g/cm^{3}, denser than lead (11.3 g/cm^{3}), but slightly less dense than tungsten and gold (19.3 g/cm^{3}).

-Uranium metal reacts with almost all non-metallic elements (except noble gases) and their compounds, with reactivity increasing with temperature.
+Uranium metal reacts with almost all non-metallic elements (except noble gases) and their compounds, its reactivity increasing with temperature.
 Hydrochloric and nitric acids dissolve uranium, but non-oxidizing acids other than hydrochloric acid attack the element very slowly.
 When finely divided, it can react with cold water; in air, uranium metal becomes coated with a dark layer of uranium dioxide.
 Uranium in ores is extracted chemically and converted into uranium dioxide or other chemical forms usable in industry.

-In 1938, Otto Hahn and Fritz Strassman discovered the that barium was a product of bombarding Uranium-235 with neutrons, and a year later Lise Meitner and Otto Robert Frisch developed the theory of nuclear fission to explain this new phenomenon, making U-235 the first fissile isotope to be discovered.
+In 1938, Otto Hahn and Fritz Strassman discovered that barium was a product of bombarding uranium-235 with neutrons, and a year later Lise Meitner and Otto Robert Frisch developed the theory of nuclear fission to explain this new phenomenon, making U-235 the first fissile isotope to be discovered.
 On bombardment with slow neutrons, uranium-235 most of the time splits into two smaller nuclei, releasing nuclear binding energy and more neutrons.
 If too many of these neutrons are absorbed by other uranium-235 nuclei, a nuclear chain reaction occurs that results in a burst of heat or (in some circumstances) an explosion.
 In a nuclear reactor, such a chain reaction is slowed and controlled by a neutron poison, absorbing some of the free neutrons.
-Such neutron absorbent materials are often part of reactor control rods (see nuclear reactor physics for a description of this process of reactor control).
-Other naturally occurring isotopes such as Uranium-238 are fissionable, but not fissile, meaning that they only undergo fission when absorbing high energy (fast) neutrons.
+Such neutron-absorbent materials are often part of reactor control rods (see nuclear reactor physics for a description of this process of reactor control).
+Other naturally occurring isotopes such as uranium-238 are fissionable, but not fissile, meaning that they only undergo fission when absorbing high energy (fast) neutrons.

 As little as 15 lb of uranium-235 can be used to make an atomic bomb.
-The nuclear weapon detonated over Hiroshima, called Little Boy, relied on uranium fission.
-However, the first nuclear bomb (the Gadget used at Trinity) and the bomb that was detonated over Nagasaki (Fat Man) were both plutonium bombs.
+The nuclear weapon detonated over Hiroshima, Japan, named Little Boy, relied on uranium fission.
+However, the first nuclear bomb (the Gadget used at Trinity) and the bomb that was detonated over Nagasaki, Japan (Fat Man), were both plutonium bombs.

 Uranium metal has three allotropic forms: